RillingDev/musql/README.md

 ## Usage

-Before starting, set up a PostgreSQL 14 DB locally (Docker works well).

-Import music:
+Import files:

-`java -Dspring.datasource.url=jdbc:postgresql://127.0.0.1:5432/<musql_db> -Dspring.datasource.username=<username>
--Dspring.datasource.password=<password> -jar musql*.jar music-file1.flac music-file2.mp3`
+`java -jar musql*.jar music-file1.flac music-file2.mp3`

+This will import the data into an embedded [H2 database](https://h2database.com/html/main.html) stored in the `./local` directory.
+Connection details can be found in `src/main/resources/application.properties`.